Groups plan suit over Shell drilling off Alaska

-ANCHORAGE, Alaska (Reuters) - A coalition of environmental groups on Monday announced plans to file a federal lawsuit seeking to overturn federal approvals for Royal Dutch Shell’s planned exploration drilling in Arctic waters off Alaska.
+ANCHORAGE, Alaska, July 9 (Reuters) - A coalition of environmental groups on Monday announced plans to file a federal lawsuit seeking to overturn federal approvals for Royal Dutch Shell’s planned exploration drilling in Arctic waters off Alaska.

 The 10 groups said they had prepared a lawsuit to be filed Tuesday in the U.S. District Court in Anchorage.